yammer/tenacity/README.md

 -------

 -   `tenacity-core`:            The building blocks to quickly use Hystrix within the context of Dropwizard.
--   `tenacity-core-legacy`:     Support for legacy versions of Dropwizard.
-Currently there is a conflict with <0.6.0 versions (around Bundles).
 -   `tenacity-client`:          Client for consuming the resources that `tenacity-core` adds.
 -   `tenacity-testing`:         `TenacityTest` allows for easier unit testing.
 Resets internal state of Hystrix.
 -   `tenacity-jdbi`:            Pulls in dropwizard-jdbi and provides a DBIExceptionLogger and SQLExceptionLogger to be used with the ExceptionLoggingCommandHook.